linuxdeepin/deepin-manual/manual-assets/community/deepin-system-monitor/en_US/index.md

 #### Stop system service

 1. Select **Services** tab on the System Monitor interface.
 2. Select a process that is started already, right-click and select **Stop**.
-Enter password if authentication window pops up.
+Enter the password if the authentication window pops up.
 3. **inactive** is displayed in the **Active** column.
 4. Right-click the service and select **Refresh**.